 The website bike-discount.de has some entries related to the terms ‘fake’ and ‘consumer protection’.
-However, it can be seen that not bike-discount.de are a fakeshop, but this store copies from fakers and is itself the original.
+However, it can be seen that bike-discount.de is not a fake store, but this store is copied from fakersand is itself the original.

 If contact information is provided, it should be conclusive.
-For example, the phone number given should match the company location (yes there are also call centers, but we are just describing the rule case here 🙂
+For example, the phone number provided should match the company location (yes there are call centers, but we are just describing the rule case here 🙂